zvakanaka/php-class/README.md

 `source dynamic/model/setup.sql` and `source dynamic/model/photo-gal.sql`

 ## Photos
-Place photos in a sibling directory (can be symbolic link) of the project.
+Place photos in a sibling directory (can be symbolic link) of the project named `photo`.
+Ensure `www-data` has rights to read and write contents.

+## Zips
+Make a directory named `zips` that is also a sibling directory to the project.
 Ensure `www-data` has rights to read and write contents.